astoria-life/soon/about.md

 Commission on Each Transaction

 ## Potential Revenue
 Commission per transaction is an excellent model because food producers don’t pay anything to set up a shop or list products, and only get a small cut taken out when they make sales.
-If the payment processor takes about 2% and we take 3%, then the farmer only has to pay 5% of their revenue to the platform, which provides far more value than that small investment.
+If the payment processor takes about 2% and Astoria takes 3%, then the farmer only has to pay 5% of their revenue to the platform, which provides far more value than that small investment.

 # Food Transfer Options